Inuit religion: Inuit shamanism

 In stories of shamans there is a time of crisis and they are expected to resolve, alleviate, or otherwise give resolution or meaning to the crisis.
-These crisis often involve survival against the natural elements or disputes between people that could end in death.
+These crises often involve survival against the natural elements or disputes between people that could end in death.
 In one such story, a hunter kidnapped a man's daughter and a shaman described in terms of belonging to the man.
 The shaman pulled the daughter back with a magic string.
 The shaman is also able to bestow gifts and extraordinary abilities to people and to items such as tools.

 Some stories recount shamans as unpredictable, easily angered, and pleased in unusual ways.
 This could be shown as illustrating that despite their abilities and tune with nature and spirits, they are fickle and not without fault.
 There are stories of people attempting to impersonate shamans for their own gain by pretending to have fantastical abilities such as being able to fly only to be discovered and punished.

 A handful of accounts imply shamans may be feared in some cases for their abilities as they specify that someone did not fear being approached and talked to by a shaman.
 This leads to further ideas that the shaman's power was to be greatly respected and the idea that the shaman was not necessarily always a fair and good force for the people around them.

 The Christianization of the Inuit by both willing conversion and being forcefully pressured into converting to Christianity has largely destroyed the tradition of the shaman.
 Priests, pastors, and other Christian religious authorities replaced the shamans as the connection between the human world and the other world.